Certifying localizable quantum properties with constant sample complexity: Certifying quantum magic

 A key feature of the stabilizer set is its closure under Pauli measurements~\cite{Gottesman1997Stabilizer}.
 Consequently, the free-projected set $\freeprojset$ is simply the set of stabilizer states on $A$, denoted $\mathrm{STAB}_A$.
 The maximal fidelity $\fid(\phi)$ then becomes the well-known stabilizer fidelity~\cite{Bravyi2019StabilizerDecomposition,Liu2022ManyBodyMagic}:

 Let $\mathrm{LM}(\psi)\coloneqq \mathrm{LQ}_{\mathsf{Magic}}(\psi)$ denote the localizable magic of the target.
-By Theorem~\ref{thm:performance_certification_protocol}, if $n_A = \cO(1)$ and $\mathrm{LM}(\psi)=\Omega(1)$, then our protocol has constant sample complexity and noise robustness.
-This condition is expected for generic states: their projected ensemble on $A$ is typically random states~\cite{Cotler2023EmergentDesign}, which possess abundant quantum magic and require many layers of non-Clifford gates to prepare~\cite{Turkeshi2025MagicSpreading, Leone2025NonCliffordCost}.
+By Theorem~\ref{thm:performance_certification_protocol}, if $n_A = \cO(1)$ and $\mathrm{LM}(\psi)=\Omega(1)$, then our protocol has constant sample complexity and robustness.
+We prove that this condition holds for typical Haar-random states with $n_A = 1$ in Appendix~\ref{app:proof_magic_certification}.
+This condition is also expected for generic physical states: their projected ensemble on $A$ is typically random states~\cite{Cotler2023EmergentDesign}, which possess abundant quantum magic and require many layers of non-Clifford gates to prepare~\cite{Turkeshi2025MagicSpreading, Leone2025NonCliffordCost}.
 Hence, our certification protocol is both efficient and robust for generic states.

-However, in many practical scenarios, magic is a scarce resource, and the interesting case is when magic is injected into a Clifford circuit in only a single layer~\cite{Bravyi2005Universal, Niroula2024MagicPhaseTransition}.
-To illustrate the performance of our protocol in such a physically motivated scenario, we study a magic-injection-and-scrambling model (Fig.~\ref{fig:magic}a).
-Starting from a product of single-qubit stabilizer states $\ket{+}^{\otimes n}$, we apply a layer of single-qubit rotations $R_Z(\alpha) = \exp(-i\alpha Z / 2)$ to each qubit, where $\alpha \in [0, \pi/4]$ controls the amount of injected magic (with $\alpha = \pi/4$ yielding maximal magic).
-We then apply a uniformly random $n$-qubit Clifford circuit $C$ to scramble the injected magic across the system.
-The resulting state is
+However, in many practical scenarios, quantum magic is a scarce and costly resource.
+A crucial scenario involves the injection of magic into Clifford circuits~\cite{Bravyi2005Universal, Niroula2024MagicPhaseTransition}.
+In near-term demonstration of fault-tolerant architectures, the quantum circuits are likely to be dominated by Clifford operations, with a limited number of logical $T$ gates implemented via magic state distillation or cultivation~\cite{Gidney2024Cultivation}.
+To demonstrate the efficiency of our certification protocol for this practical setting, we consider and examine a magic-injection-and-scrambling model (Fig.~\ref{fig:magic}a).
+We initialize the system in a product state comprising $n-k$ single-qubit stabilizer states $\ket{0}$ and $k$ magic states $\ket{\alpha} = 1/\sqrt{2}( \ket{0} + e^{i\alpha} \ket{1})$, where $\alpha \in [0, \pi/4]$ and $k$ controls the amount of injected magic (with $\alpha = \pi/4$ yielding maximal magic).
+A random $n$-qubit Clifford unitary $C$ is then applied to scramble the injected magic across the system.
+The resulting target state is given by

-After performing single-qubit computational-basis measurements on the $n_B$-qubit subsystem $B$, the resulting projected states $\psi_{\bm z}$ are defined on the $A$ subsystem, which contains $n_A = n - n_B$ qubits.
+Following local Pauli measurements on the $n_B$-qubit subsystem $B$, the resulting projected states $\psi_{\bm z}$ are defined on the complementary subsystem $A$, which consists of $n_A = n - n_B$ qubits.